heyvito/clsql/README.md

 -- Users are marked as active after confirming their email addresses.
 ```

-The code above will allow the library to automatically include documentation
+The code above allows the library to automatically include documentation
 to generated functions, making them available through [`doc`](https://clojuredocs.org/clojure.repl/doc).

 Then, write your SQL as you would: